 In January 2021, the Company entered into a Collaboration, Option and License Agreement (the "Gilead Collaboration Agreement") with Gilead Sciences, Inc. ("Gilead") to research and develop a vaccine-based immunotherapy as part of Gilead's efforts to find a curative treatment for HIV infection.
-Under the terms of the Gilead Collaboration Agreement, the Company granted to Gilead an exclusive, worldwide license to develop and commercialize a HIV-specific therapeutic vaccine utilizing the Company's technology.
-Gilead is responsible for conducting all development and commercialization activities beginning with a Phase 1 study, and the Company is responsible for contributing to preclinical research studies and participation in a joint steering committee (collectively, "research and development activities").
-Concurrently with execution of the Gilead Collaboration Agreement, the Company and Gilead entered into a Supply Agreement (the "Gilead Supply Agreement") under which the Company will supply research product and GMP product ("Product Supply") that may be required under the Gilead Collaboration Agreement until Gilead completes its first GMP product batch, and the Company will participate in a joint manufacturing team (collectively, "product supply activities").
-In addition, the Company also concurrently entered into a Stock Purchase Agreement") under which Gilead acquired, in a private placement transaction, 1,169,591 shares of the Company's common stock.
-The common shares were issued to Gilead with certain registration rights and certain standstill and market stand-off provisions.
-The Company determined that these concurrent contracts represent a combined arrangement ("the Gilead Arrangement").
+Under the terms of the Gilead Collaboration Agreement, the Company granted to Gilead an exclusive, worldwide license to develop and commercialization activities beginning with a Phase 1 clinical trial, and the Company is responsible for contributing to preclinical research studies and participation in a joint steering committee (collectively, "research and development activities").
+Concurrently with the execution of the Gilead Collaboration Agreement, the Company and Gilead entered into a Supply Agreement (the "Gilead Supply Agreement") under which the Company will supply research product and GMP product ("Product Supply") that may be required under the Gilead Collaboration Agreement until Gilead completes its first GMP product batch, and the Company will participate in a joint manufacturing team (collectively, "product supply activities").
+In addition, the Company also concurrently entered into a Stock Purchase Agreement (the "Gilead Stock Purchase Agreement") under which Gilead acquired, in a private placement transaction, 1,169,591 shares of the Company determined that these concurrent contracts represent a combined arrangement (the "Gilead Arrangement").

 Under the Gilead Collaboration Agreement, the Company received a non-refundable upfront payment of \$30.0 million.
 Under the Gilead Collaboration Agreement and the Gilead Supply Agreement, the Company will receive additional reimbursement payments for expenses incurred in the research and development activities and product supply activities.
 Under the Gilead Stock Purchase Agreement, the common shares were sold at a price of \$25.65 per share for a total of \$30.0 million.
 The Company's common stock at fair value on closing was \$18.10 per share.
-If Gilead decides to move forward with development beyond the initial Phase 1 study (the "Option"), the Company will receive a \$40.0 million non-refundable option fee and will be eligible to receive up to an aggregate of \$685.0 million if certain clinical, regulatory and commercial milestones are achieved, as well as tiered royalties ranging from the mid-single digits to low double-digits on net sales of a therapeutic product utilizing its technology.
-None of these events had occurred as of December 31, 2021 and no royalties were due from the sale of licensed products.
+If Gilead decides to move forward with development beyond the initial Phase 1 clinical trial (the "Option"), the Company will receive a \$40.0 million non-refundable option fee and will be eligible to receive up to an aggregate of \$685.0 million if certain clinical, regulatory and commercial milestones are achieved, as well as tiered royalties ranging from the mid-single digits to low double-digits on net sales of a therapeutic product utilizing its technology.
+None of these events had occurred as of December 31, 2023 and no royalties were due from the sale of licensed products.